Pyrius2k/3D-Data-Imaging/README.md

 # 🧠 3D Data Imaging with Python

-This repository provides a collection of Python scripts for 3D data imaging, point cloud processing, and mesh reconstruction using `Open3D` and other Python tools.
+This repository provides a collection of Python scripts for 3D data imaging, point cloud processing, mesh reconstruction, and 3D model generation using `Open3D`, `PyTorch`, `Diffusers`, and other powerful Python tools.
 It includes:

 - ✅ Ball Pivoting Algorithm for mesh reconstruction
 - ✅ Poisson Surface Reconstruction
 - ✅ 2D to 3D conversion using monocular depth estimation and point cloud generation
+- ✅ Prompt-to-3D point cloud generation with Point-E
+- ✅ Prompt-to-3D model generation with Shap-E

 ---